Analyzewithasim/Bank-Loan-Report-Dashboard/README.md

 # Bank-Loan-Report-Dashboard
-using Excel.
+📊 A detailed project that analyzes and visualizes key performance metrics of a bank's loan portfolio using Excel.
 This project focuses on enhancing data-driven decisions by creating dynamic dashboards and actionable insights.